AbyssDragonModding/Imgui-C-Sharp-App-Template/README.md

 - Updated MainWindow Example to use the new ImguiWindow class
 - Updated Renderer.cs for the new changes to the MainWindow Class
 - Updated SLN and CSProj to their latest

+### Version 1.2.0 - Nov 5, 2024
+- Added ChildWindow class
+- Fixed project issues by uploading the updated CSProj and SLN file directly rather than copy and pasting the code from them